NiJeTi/cinema-keeper/README.md

 #### Dice roll
 By using command `/roll` you can roll up to 10 dice.

+## Requirements

+For full operation on a server bot requires the following permissions:
+- Manage Channels
+- View Channels
+- Send Messages
+- Embed Links

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to